+The Soviet Union (the name of Russia while it was communist from 1917-1991) emerged from World War II as a superpower with control over many Eastern European countries.
 For many people, the country's superpower status brought few rewards.
 Consumer goods were inferior and workers were poorly paid.
 Because workers had lifetime job security, there was little incentive to produce high-quality goods.

-Section 3: The End of the Cold War (cont.)
 Still, the Soviet Union had some important technological successes.
 One example was Sputnik, the world's first artificial satellite, launched into space in 1957.
 But keeping up with the United States for decades in an arms race strained the Soviet economy.

-Section 3: The End of the Cold War (cont.)
 Then in 1979, Soviet forces invaded Afghanistan (country in central Asia directly south of the Soviet Union) and became involved in a long war.
+The Soviets had few successes battling the mujahedin, or Muslim (followers of the religion of Islam) religious warriors, creating a crisis in morale of money in the USSR (the official name of the Soviet Union).

-Soviet Union (communist)
+Soviet Union